carmenn49/flex-box-assignment/README.md

 # flex-box-assignment
-This is my first ever (real) project I have made with using Flexbox.
+This is my first ever (real) project I have made using Flexbox.